mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

     \max \{|f_{P_i}(\mathbf x^{(\nu-1)})|,\; i \in \mathcal{N}_{\text{pq}} \cup \mathcal{N}_{\text{pv}} \} < \epsilon \\
     \max \{|f_{Q_i}(\mathbf x^{(\nu-1)})|,\; i \in \mathcal{N}_{\text{pq}} \} < \epsilon.
 ```
-If both of these conditions are met, the iteration loop is terminated.

 Next, the function [`solvePowerFlow!`](@ref solvePowerFlow!) computes the increments of bus voltage angle and magnitude at each iteration using the equation:
 ```math